Annealed Leap-Point Sampler for Multimodal Target Distributions

-In order to construct the mode leaping independence sampler in Section~\ref{Sec:INDsamp} one needs to have the collections of mode locations and their corresponding Hessians.
-In order to find the modes one could use a range of approaches.
-Algorithm~\ref{alg:HOT} presents one such approach that appears to work adequately in the empirical studies.
+Each of the previously described mechanisms relies on the collections $M$, $S$, and $W$, which represent respectively the locations, covariance structures, and weights of the modes.
+To determine this information for each mode, one could employ a range of approaches.
+In ALPS, this task is achieved by the \textit{Exploration Component} (ALPS-EC) with an approach that appears to work adequately in the empirical studies.

-Algorithm~\ref{alg:HOT} constructs a Markov chain that has an invariant distribution given by $[\pi(\cdot)]^{\beta_{\text{hot}}}$.
-If the inverse temperature level, $\beta_{\text{hot}}$, is sufficiently low then, as in the standard PT algorithm, the Markov chain can explore the entire state space rapidly.
-After a pre-specified number of steps of the Markov chain one performs a local optimisation (this work uses Quasi-Newton optimisation) initialised from the current location of the Markov chain.
-If the optimum attained is a new mode point that is previously undiscovered then one adds this to the collection of discovered mode points.
+ALPS-EC constructs a Markov chain that has an invariant distribution given by $[\pi(\cdot)]^{\beta_{\text{hot}}}$.
+If the inverse-temperature level, $\beta_{\text{hot}}$, is sufficiently low then, as in the standard PT algorithm, the Markov chain can explore the entire state space rapidly.
+After a pre-specified number of steps of the Markov chain, one performs a local optimisation (this work uses Quasi-Newton optimisation) initialised from the current location of the chain.
+If the optimum attained is a new mode point not previously encountered, one adds it to the collection of discovered modes.

-In order to determine that the proposed mode is indeed as yet undiscovered and not simply a local ``blip'' within a mode one must design a criterion to determine whether the new mode should be added to the collection.
-In the notation of Algorithm~\ref{alg:HOT}, one approach computes the following psudo-distance (standardised by dimensionality, $d$) of the proposed new mode to all other existing discovered modes:
+In high-dimensional settings, or when modes are exceptionally close together, numerical instabilities can result in either false mode identification or redundant detection of modes.
+Both phenomena can degrade the algorithm’s performance.
+To mitigate this, we require that any newly identified mode be sufficiently separated from previously detected modes.
+Specifically, we enforce that the Mahalanobis distance between the candidate mode and all existing modes exceeds a prescribed threshold, set as a pre-chosen quantile of the chi-squared distribution.
+This criterion helps prevent the algorithm from registering numerically indistinguishable or excessively similar modes as distinct.
+In ALPS-EC, the adopted approach is to compute the following pseudo-distance between the proposed new mode and each of the already discovered modes: